redwoodjs/redwoodjs-com-archive/docs/directives.md

 ### Transformer

-Let's create a `@maskedEmail` directive that will check roles to see if the user is a subscriber.
+Let's create a `@maskedEmail` directive that will check roles to see if the user should see the email or if it should be obfuscated.

 ```terminal
 yarn rw g directive maskedEmail --type transformer